Monday, January 10, 2011

 |1620 Rhine St., Spring Hill, Pittsburgh|

 The residential block between N. Craig and N. Dithridge, facing Centre Avenue.
-Demolition was planned for Chelsea Condo development, however status of this project is unclear.
+Demolished for a condo development.
 Pictured below is one of the homes on this block, 4504 Centre Ave.

 |4504 Centre Avenue, Pittsburgh|

 Many readers of my blog are familiar with this small Victorian home at 841 Suismon Street, in Pittsburgh's Deutschtown neighborhood.
 I have documentated the deteriorating conditions of this vacant and neglected property since 2010.
 Sadly, like many other historically significant but neglected properties in the Pittsburgh region, it was demolished as of June 22, 2013.

 Click here for an update on the property (Oct., 2012)